emersonhsieh/triggersafe_tests/README.md

 ## Instructions

+`test_create` takes in a yaml configuration, creates all the services and deployments specified in the yaml, and then tests to see if the services and deployments have been created.
+Run this script using:

+    python3 -i test_create.py --yaml_path guestbook.yaml

 `test_delete_pods.py` deletes all pods in the `default` namespace and checks if the pods recover upon deletion, one-by-one.
 Run this script using:

     python3 test_delete_pods.py